Terms

 Syntax

-The name of a top-level variable is a (possibly) dot-separated symbols, where each symbol must satisfy the following conditions:
+The name of a top-level variable is a (possibly) dot-separated sequence of symbols, where each symbol must satisfy the following conditions:

 Semantics